Microsoft Office Desktop Apps Downloads via Glow

 Glow’s Office A1 Plus licenses used to allow Glow users to download and/or activate the Microsoft Office suite for free; however Microsoft are implementing some license changes that will impact this functionality.

-From the 1st August 2024 users will no longer be able to download the desktop applications through their Glow account.
+From the 28th October 2024 users will no longer be able to use download the desktop applications through their Glow account.
+Access will be removed staring from the 28th Oct, but may take up to 3 weeks for all accounts to be updated.

 This is a change in Microsoft licensing that affects all Glow users, both staff and learners, and may impact home devices as well if the user’s Glow account has been used to download or log into Microsoft applications.